Diversity and Inclusion

 Diversity Initiatives at Stony Brook University:

-We are fortunate to be part of a large university, where diversity and inclusion are a top priority, as stated by Judi Brown Clarke, PhD, Chief Diversity Officer: "Stony Brook University is fully committed to providing a just, equitable, and humane campus community through our service, activism, and pedagogy in both individual and collaborative efforts."
+We are fortunate to be part of a large university, where diversity and inclusion are a top priority, as stated by Judith Brown Clarke, PhD, Chief Diversity Officer: "Stony Brook University is fully committed to providing a just, equitable, and humane campus community through our service, activism, and pedagogy in both individual and collaborative efforts."
 SUNY Stony Brook has demonstrated its commitment to Diversity, Equity, and Inclusion (DEI) through:

 • Appointment of a Chief Diversity Officer to oversee DEI efforts across the university.